 Defined Benefit Plan Calculator

-But it will give you a good idea of contribution levels.
+The calculator will give you a good idea of contribution levels.
 Many business owners just want to get an idea of how much they can contribute without going through a formal process.
 In fact, most CPAs and financial advisors don’t understand how the plans work.
-This is a great place to start.
+This calculator is a great place to start.

 The defined benefit plan is a type of pension plan and is different than your basic 401k plan.
 Let’s take a look at some key points: